AVLtoday City Guide Play Banner

 • Length: 0.4 mile out-and-back

-• Wheelchair accessible: Yes, possibly with assistance
+• Wheelchair accessible: Yes, with assistance or special equipment

 • Pet-friendly: Yes, on leash

 Want the epic views of Mt.
 Mitchell without an excruciatingly long hike?
 Park at the visitor center, and hop on this paved trail.
 There’s also a concession stand and gift shop on-site.
+A four-passenger ATV is available upon request to transport people with mobility disabilities to the Observation Deck.

 Max Patch